keshdave/CMSEproject/README.md

-# 🎈 Blank app template
+# CMSE 830 Midterm Project

 A simple Streamlit app template for you to modify!